 The establishment of a cross-fertilisation process towards end-user oriented projects in the field of natural hazards risk prevention and mitigation and Grid-related technologies.

-The following Institutions are involved into HMR VRC

-CIMA Research Foundation (CIMA)

-Ludwig-Maximilians-Universitaet Muenchen (LMU)

-DLR-Institute for Atmospheric Physics (DLR)

-Inst. of Applied Mathematics and Information Technology – Consiglio Nazionale delle Ricerche (IMATI-CNR)

-Technical University of Madrid (UPM)

-Centre national de la recherche scientifique (CNRS)

-Centre Européen de Recherche et de Formation Avancée en Calcul Scientifique (CERFACS)

-Republic Hydrometeorological Service of Serbia (RHMSS)

-Stichting Deltares (DELTARES)

-HR Wallingford (HRW)

-California Institute of Technology (CALTECH)

-Consortium of Universities for the Advancement of Hydrologic Science (CUAHSI)

 In the framework of this collaboration, CIMA represents the Hydro-Meteorology Research Community (HMRC) VRC as described in the Background section of this document.

 Annex 3: Rights and Responsibilities